casoon/dragonfly-docs/docs/core/colors/index.md

 ## Browser Compatibility

-The Color System works in all modern browsers:
+The Color system works in all modern browsers:

 | Feature | Chrome | Firefox | Safari | Edge |
 |---------|--------|---------|--------|------|